samvera-labs/samvera_docs/.github/ISSUE_TEMPLATE/request-new-content.md

 ---
-name: Suggest New Content
+name: Request New Content
-about: Used for requesting new documentation
+about: Request one or more new pages
 title:
 labels: 'content'
 assignees: ''